 It was a Sunday morning like any other.
 One of those overcast October mornings we know so well, perhaps even a trifle warm for the season.
-We’d had two day straight of light rain, as the remnants of Hurricane Delta slowly passed over.
+We have had two days straight of light rain, as the remnants of Hurricane Delta slowly passed over.
 I was, minding my own business, drinking coffee, with YouTube providing random jazz as I contemplated the crossword.
 It was at that precise moment that an exuberant Australian fella popped into my feed and changed the course of my next few moments, forever.
 At his suggestion, I made a cocktail and now you can too, if you’ll join me now as we stand and make the Bitter Giuseppe.

 They called him Steve the Bartender and I’d seen him around before, even made a couple of his drinks.
 I always liked him.
 The way he shook his tins, as if to accentuate that he’d been working out, while the rest of us were lounging on the sofa watching videos.
 He had an infectious smile, too.
 Though, I now wonder if we should drop that expression from the lexicon?
 It’s so hard to know what to say or do during these “unprecedented times.”
 It had occurred to me that I should make a drink today, but I didn’t have anything in mind, so why not go with this random beverage served up by the universal algorithm and Steve with the smiling biceps?
 I had all the ingredients, including a thirst and time to kill, so why not?